 });

-You can set encoding on the stream by calling readStream.setEncoding().As a result, the data is interpreted as utf8 and passed to your callback as string.
+.
+This will cause the data to be interpreted as UTF-8 and passed to your callback as a string.

 var fs = require('fs');